jakepalandri/ROSHome/Notes.md

         - 1990s
             - 1991 - Electrolux Trilobite
                 - First robot vacuum
-                - Heralded the integration of the first smart home products that were not hard wired into the building
+                - Heralded the integration of the first smart home products that were not hard-wired into the building
                 - Truly smart appliances begun to emerge
             - Home computers became commonplace
             - Internet becoming more accessible and understandable